 Michelle is the author of From Colonial to Modern: Transnational Girlhood in Canadian, Australian, and New Zealand Children’s Literature (1840-1940) (U of Toronto P, 2018, with Clare Bradford and Kristine Moruzi) and Empire in British Girls’ Literature and Culture: Imperial Girls, 1880–1915 (Palgrave, 2011).
 She has also co-edited four books in the fields of children’s literature and Victorian literature, including Affect, Emotion and Children’s Literature: Representation and Socialisation in Texts for Children and Young Adults (Routledge, 2017, with Moruzi and Elizabeth Bullen).).

-Her research has been published in journals including Women's Writing, Victorian Periodicals Review, English Literature in Transition, The Lion and the Unicorn, Continuum, Papers: Explorations into Children's Literature and in numerous edited collections.
-She has forthcoming articles in Girls, Texts, Cultures (eds Mavis Reimer and Clare Bradford, Wilfrid Laurier UP), Seritality and Texts for Young People: The Compulsion to Repeat (eds Mavis Reimer et al., Palgrave Macmillan), and Domestic Fiction in Colonial Australia and New Zealand (ed.
-Tamara Wagner, Pickering & Chatto).
+Her research has been published in journals including Nineteenth-Century Contexts, Women's Writing, Victorian Periodicals Review, English Literature in Transition, The Lion and the Unicorn, Children's Literature in Education, Continuum, Papers: Explorations into Children's Literature and in numerous edited collections.

-Michelle has published a number of opinion pieces in the Age and has been interviewed on numerous radio and television programmes.
+Michelle has published opinion pieces in the Age, Sydney Morning Herald, the Washington Post, New Statesman, and The Drum and has been interviewed on numerous radio and television programmes.